turingschool/backend-curriculum-site/module4/lessons/js_refactor_tractor.md

           requestAnimationFrame(tick);
 ```

-## Additional Code Smells

-#### Dead Code Among the Living

-#### Vanilla DOM manipulation + jQuery

 ## Your Turn

-Some of the code examples from the above lesson came directly from Game Time and Ideabox projects.

-Your mission now is to spend time in your projects doing some refactoring or researching and adding more code smells examples to this tutorial.
+Your mission now is to spend time in [this](https://github.com/icorson3/1603-gametime) doing some refactoring or researching and adding more code smells examples to this tutorial.

 ### Pair work

 Your pair will be assigned one of the following refactor strategies and concepts.
-Choose one partner's ideabox or gametime.
+Use the above repo.
 Spend 15 minutes understanding and applying it.
 Then we will come back together as a group, and you should share your understanding of your concept, and how you applied it.

 Then we will shift concepts and go around again.